xerta555/Detach-Files/repo/README.md

 <br />

 <b>:scroll: Setup steps:</b>
-- Beginning by download the Detach.txt file to your `/sdcard/` folder (equivalent to `/storage/emulated/0/`): <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/Detach.txt">Detach.txt</a>.
+- Start by downloading the `Detach.txt` file to your `/sdcard/` folder: <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/Detach.txt">Detach.txt</a>
+  - (equivalent to `/storage/emulated/0/`)
-- Uncomment the common app(s) you want in the downloaded file.
+- Uncomment the common app(s) you want in this file
-- Save changes to your `/sdcard/Detach.txt` file.
+- Save changes
-- Flash the module ZIP..
+- Flash the module ZIP with Magisk Manager..
-- Juste note that Magisk Manager is recommended for the module flash, but the 'Simple-mode' can't works under custom recovery because it require LTE/WIFI).
+  - Magisk Manager app is recommended to be able to use the 'Simple-mode', as it require LTE/WIFI.
 - Reboot your device.
-- Done!
+- Profit!
 <br />
 <br />